 Improvements in semiconductor technology have dramatically stimulated the development of integrated circuits during the last half-century.
-This has spurred the development of the personal computer and the Internet era.
-Various scaling laws, which model and predict the rapid developmental progress in high-tech areas that are driven by the progress in integrated circuit technology, have been proposed.
-Moore’s law accurately predicted that the number of transistors in each square inch would double every two years (15).
+This spurred the development of the personal computer and the Internet era.
+Various scaling laws, which model and predict the rapid developmental progress in high-tech areas driven by the progress in integrated circuit technology, have been proposed.
+Moore’s law accurately predicted that the number of transistors in each square inch would double every two years (14).
 In fact, the integrated circuit industry has used Moore’s law to plan its research and development cycles.
 Besides Moore’s law, various other predictive laws have also been proposed for related high-tech trends.
-Rock’s law (also called Moore’s second law) predicted that the fixed cost of constructing an integrated circuit chip fabrication plant doubles about every four years (16).
-Additionally, Kryder’s law describes the roughly yearly doubling in the area storage density of hard drives over the last few decades (17).
+Rock’s law (also called Moore’s second law) predicted that the fixed cost of constructing an integrated circuit chip fabrication plant doubles about every four years (15).
+Additionally, Kryder’s law describes the roughly yearly doubling in the area storage density of hard drives over the last few decades (16).

 The roughly exponential scaling described by these laws over a period of multiple decades is not simply the scaling behavior of a single technology but rather the superposition of multiple S-curve trajectories.
 These curves represent the scaling of different technological innovations that contribute to the overall trend (see Fig 1).
-The S-curve behavior of an individual technology is due to three main phases: development, expansion and maturity (18).
+The S-curve behavior of an individual technology is due to three main phases: development, expansion and maturity (17).
 For example, the near yearly doubling of hard drive storage density over the last two and a half decades is the superposition of the S-curves for five different basic storage technologies.
 This behavior is also seen for sequencing-based technologies.

-The success of these predictive laws has encouraged the development of forecasts for other emergent technologies including sequencing.
+The success of these predictive laws encouraged the development of forecasts for other emergent technologies including sequencing.
 The cost of sequencing roughly followed a Moore’s law trajectory in the decade before 2008.
-However, the introduction of next generation sequencing technologies has caused costs to drop faster than would be expected by Moore’s law.
-Specifically, in the past five years the cost of a personal genome has dropped to $4,200 in 2015 from $340,000 in 2008 (19).
+However, the introduction of next generation sequencing technologies caused costs to drop faster than would be expected by Moore’s law.
+Specifically, in the past five years the cost of a personal genome has dropped to $4,200 in 2015 from $340,000 in 2008 (18).
 This departure from Moore’s law indicates that the transition between these technologies introduced a new cost-scaling regime.

 Computational component of sequencing - what's happening in bioinformatics

 The decreasing cost of sequencing and increasing number of sequence reads being generated are placing greater demand on the computational resources and knowledge necessary to handle sequence data.
 It is critically important that as the amount of sequencing data continues to increase it is not simply stored but organized in a manner that is both scalable as well as easily and intuitively accessible to the larger research community.
 We see a number of key directions of change in bioinformatics computing paradigms that are adapting in response to the ever-increasing amounts of sequencing data.
 The first is the evolution of alignment algorithms in response to larger reference genomes and sequence read datasets.
 The second involves the need for compression to handle large file sizes - especially the need for compression that takes advantage of domain knowledge more specific to sequencing data to achieve better outcomes than more generic compression algorithms.
 The third change involves the need for distributed and parallel cloud computing to handle the large amounts of data and integrative analyses.
-The fourth change is driven by the fact that much of the future sequencing data will be private data related to identifiable individuals; consequently there is a need to put protocols in place to secure such data particularly within a cloud computing environment.
+The fourth change is driven by the fact that much of the future sequencing data will be private data related to identifiable individuals; consequently, there is a need to put protocols in place to secure such data particularly within a cloud computing environment.